1Cyan/worktable/Home.md

 Notes on Peebles and Bullock spin parameters: these parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
 Use them with caution.
 If possible, use the `SpecificAngularMomentum` instead of the spin parameters.

 For the Hydrodynamical version of HBT, there might be objects with `Nbound=0` and an empty particle list. this means the track is lost due to all its particles consumed by a BH.

+## Notes for users migrating from `HBT` to `HBT2`
+HBT and HBT2 have different algorithmic details.
+They are not expected to give identical results.

+Most importantly, HBT2 adopts an inclusive defition of subhalo mass, that is, the mass (and particle list) of a subhalo includes the mass of its "sub-in-subs", so that one particle can be included in multiple subhaloes.
+In contrast, `HBT-1` (and `SUBFIND`) adopts an exclusive mass definition, so that each particle can only belong to at most one unique subhalo.

+HBT no longer uses `ProSubID`.
+Instead, each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history.
+The progenitor/descendent of a subhalo at another snapshot is simply the subhalo labelled by the same `TrackId` at that time.

+sub_hierarchy is not available in HBT2 (but you would rarely need it.)

+The host halo of each subhalo is given by `HostHaloId`, which is the index of the host halo in the order stored in the corresponding (FoF) halo catalogue.
+With this you can sort or search to find all the members of each host.

+HBT2 no longer have splintters.
+HBT2 does not store fake haloes either, i.e., for haloes that are not bound, you won't be able to find any subhalo hosted by it in HBT2.

 ## Reference
 For now, please cite the original [HBT paper](http://adsabs.harvard.edu/abs/2012MNRAS.427.2437H) if you use HBT in your work.
 We will soon have another paper coming out describing the new implementation here.